andres-fr/secv-guis/README.md

 Also, the documentation for this own repository should help extending the software: https://secv-guis.readthedocs.io/en/latest/?badge=latest

-# Rationale:
+## Rationale:

-The design of the bi-mask annotation GUI after was decided after conversations with the Civil Engineers, and driven by our struggling attempts to annotate cracks with pixel-precision.
-We needed a python-based extendable tool that would allow for "free painting" on high-resolution images as well as combining preannotations with annotations.
+The necessity of the bi-mask annotation GUI was concluded after conversations with the Civil Engineers, and driven by our struggling attempts to annotate cracks with pixel-precision consistently from different setups.
+When looking for existing tools, we needed a python-based extendable tool that would allow for "free painting"  as well as combining preannotations with annotations.
+It should be reasonably responsive when working with high-resolution images.

 The following is the result of an exhaustive search of available OSS labeling tools whose functionality would intersect with our requirements.
-No existing tool matched them close enough, most of them lacking pixel-precise segmentation, a.k. "free painting".
+No existing tool matched them close enough, most of them lacking pixel-precise segmentation, a.k. "free painting", or integration of preannotated masks.
 A list can be found [here](https://github.com/heartexlabs/awesome-data-labeling):

 * [labelImg](https://github.com/tzutalin/labelImg) - LabelImg is a graphical image annotation tool and label object bounding boxes in images
 * [CVAT](https://github.com/opencv/cvat) - Powerful and efficient Computer Vision Annotion Tool